roweno-heijmans/roweno.academic-kickstart/content/publication/coronamsr.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "Forthcoming in Environmental and Resource Economics" publication_short = ""
+publication = "Environmental and Resource Economics" publication_short = ""

 # Is this a selected publication? (true/false)